gutentag2012/form-signals/docs/guide/validation.md

 ## Async Validation

-This library also allows for async validation by default.
+This library also supports asynchronous validation out of the box.
-To do that, pass an asynchronous function to the `validatorAsync` option.
+To enable it, pass an asynchronous function to the `validatorAsync` option.
-It follows the same rules as the synchronous validation, but instead of returning a string, it returns a promise that resolves to a string or `undefined`.
+It follows the same rules as synchronous validation, but instead of returning a `string` directly, it returns a promise that resolves to either a `string` or `undefined`.
-It also receives an `AbortSignal` as a second argument, which can be used to cancel the validation.
+The asynchronous function also receives an `AbortSignal` as a second argument, which allows you to cancel the validation in progress.
 If the signal is aborted, the validation is considered canceled and all errors are discarded.

 ::: info